Airukua/MinakSeran/README.md

 Tokens: ['aku', 'nugu', 'ngasana', 'habiba', ',', 'aku', 'atamari', 'wanu', 'karay', '.']
 ```

-or if we could also utilse prefix and suffix level tokenization.
+Or, if we could also utilise prefix and suffix level tokenization.
 However, this is a naive tokenization
 and it would not provide accurate tokenization since it relies only on dictionary lookup and rule-based
 tokenisation.
-Consequently, it might tokenize name such as 'habiba' to 'habib' '_a' which are not recommended.
+Consequently, it might tokenize name such as `'habiba'` to `'habib' '_a'` which are not recommended.
 Nevertheless, it can be usefull in some areas.

 ```python